Cannistra94/PetPredict/README.md

 <num_folds>: select number of folds for cross validation

-<Transfer_Learning>: whether to train and test the model on user-defined MR + PET indices (code 0) or apply Transfer Learning technique (code 1), which also requires MR + PET user data, but previously trained model is used and additional training is performed for fine-tuning before testing phases.
-Note: Transfer Learning technique is available only if selecting Logistic Regression (LR) model as the best results were achieved with the LR model

-11. Visualize Plots and Results generated in the project directory.
+Visualize Plots and Results generated in the project directory.

 Outuputs will include: